banshee86vr/lucabertelli.consulting/src/content/blog/vcluster/en.md

 Since the early 2000s, it was clear that monolithic applications needed to be more scalable to avoid hindering business growth.
 After a few years, in 2011, during a workshop of software architects near Venice, a new software architectural style was emerging: microservices.
 The micro-services architecture model can scale to meet business needs by running multiple copies of each service on as many servers as necessary; with separate teams working on each micro-service, productivity and ownership of the code increase, which can be challenging with a monolithic architecture.
 Therefore, it is essential to implement a micro-services architecture to enable scalability for the application and the team.
 But All that glitters is not gold!
 Are there any drawbacks to adopting this kind of approach?
 And what happens if we try it in the cloud-native world using Kubernetes environments?
 Everyone who has already followed this journey can witness the risk of building a nightmare called *dependency hell*.

+> Dependency hell is a colloquial term for the frustration of some software users who have installed software packages which have dependencies on specific versions of other software packages.
+> The dependency issue arises when several packages have dependencies on the same shared packages or libraries, but they depend on different and incompatible versions of the shared packages.
+If the shared package or library can only be installed in a single version, the user may need to address the problem by obtaining newer or older versions of the dependent packages.
+This, in turn, may break other dependencies and push the problem to another set of packages.

 During the software development lifecycle, one of the goals of every developer team is to develop and test their application using the correct version of dependencies like other application services or DBs.

 How can I obtain a temporary environment to perform all these checks safely?

 ## So, what's the problem?